Alessi Brothers: Career

 In 1984, Alessi released the track "Savin' the Day" for the soundtrack to the film Ghostbusters; this soundtrack album was released on the Arista label and was nominated for a Grammy Award for the Best Album of Original Score Written for a Motion Picture or Television Special.

 Over the years Alessi have arranged, produced and/or written releases for many artists including Paul McCartney, Deborah Gibson, Frankie Valli, Richie Havens, Olivia Newton-John and Christopher Cross.
 The brothers toured with Andy Gibb in his 1978/79 Shadow Dancing tour and contributed background vocals to albums such as Art Garfunkel's 1979 album Fate for Breakfast and the John Lennon and Yoko Ono album Milk and Honey.
 Their songs have been covered by artists including Peter Frampton and Rick Springfield and their songwriting and/or vocals have been featured in such films as The Main Event and Ghostbusters.

 The brothers have had success working on jingles and advertisements for David Lucas and many mainstream consumer products in the United States.

 In the 2000s, they resumed their touring and album-recording career as a duo, with the new albums being released on the Eden Roc/Pink Records label.
 They resumed touring and recording as part of the group Barnaby Bye and, in 2012, were inducted into the Long Island Music Hall of Fame.

 The 2012 compilation album from the Late Night Tales series, Late Night Tales: Metronomy by UK band Metronomy included "Seabird".
-The song was later included in the music over the closing credits of Taika Waititi's 2016 adventure-comedy Hunt for the Wilderpeople, the 2021 comedy-drama series Resident Alien, a season two episode of the 2022 television series Our Flag Means Death, and a season 4 finale episode of Sex Education (TV series).
-A cover of “Seabird” was performed by Jari Jones as Marshmellow on the Season 15 episode of Bob’s Burgers “Hope ‘N Mic Night”.
+The song was later included in the music over the closing credits of Taika Waititi's 2016 adventure-comedy Hunt for the Wilderpeople, the 2021 comedy-drama series Resident Alien, a season two episode of the 2022 television series Our Flag Means Death, a season 4 finale episode of Sex Education, over the closing credits of 2025 film Pillion, and over the closing credits of the series finale of the comedy series Hacks in 2026.
+A cover of “Seabird” was performed by Jari Jones as Marshmellow on the Season 15 episode of Bob's Burgers “Hope ‘N Mic Night”.